Carry-on baggage Prohibitions

 Disabling Chemicals and Other Dangerous Items Prohibited

-You are not limited in the amount or volume of the items below that you may bring in your carry-on baggage.
-However, if the medically-necessary items exceed 3.4 ounces or are not contained in a one-quart, zip-top plastic bag, you MUST declare it at the security checkpoint for further inspection.
+You're not limited in the amount or volume of the items below that you may bring in your carry-on baggage.
+However, if the medically-necessary items exceed 3.4 ounces or are not contained in a 1quart-sized, zip-top plastic bag, you MUST declare it at the security checkpoint for further inspection.

 The following items are permitted in your carry-on bag: